Contact Us for a Free Consultation (213) 542-0979

 So, many things can be done in domestic violence cases, but the first step is to hire the right attorney.
 Then, we will sit down and go over your whole case.
 Then, finally, we get your side of the story.

-If I don't have the paperwork and discovery on the case yet, it's best to give me all of the details so I can see exactly where we're going to be attacking the case and what the police and prosecutors are going to say that you did wrong.
+If I don't have the paperwork and discovery on the case yet, it's best to give me all the details so I can see exactly where we will be attacking it and what the police and prosecutors will say you did wrong.

 Once I have that information, we'll discuss your defense and see if the case is defensible – if you can argue self-defense or some other defense – and get the case dismissed.